-- When the combined value of net family assets is greater than \$50,000, as adjusted by inflation, checking and/or savings accounts would be counted toward net family assets. - When the combined value of all non-necessary personal property does not exceed \$50,000, as adjusted by inflation, all non-necessary personal property is excluded from net family assets.
+- When the combined value of net family assets is greater than the HUD-published threshold amount, which is adjusted annually and listed in HUD's current year Inflation Adjusted Values tables (\$50,000 for 2024, and \$51,600 for 2025), \$50,000, as adjusted by inflation, checking and/or savings accounts would be counted toward net family assets. - When the combined value of all non-necessary personal property does not exceed the HUDpublished threshold amount\$50,000, as adjusted by inflation, all non-necessary personal property is excluded from net family assets.
 In this case, the value of the family's checking and/or savings accounts would not be considered when calculating net family assets.